gvwilson/sdxjs/unit-test/index.md

 ## How can we build a command-line driver for our test manager?

--   Find files named `test-*.js` below a user-specified root directory
--   Keeping these files simple is the most important part of our design
+-   Keeping the files containing tests simple is the most important part of our design
 -   Example in `test-add.js`

 <%- include('/inc/code.html', {file: 'test-add.js'}) %>